Harika-SVL/Shell-Scripting/notes.md

 ![Alt text](shots/31.PNG)

 * Let's understand how to control visibility of entered text.
-If we request for sensitive content like pin/password etc, its not a good approach to show the text while user is typing, Shell gives an option of hiding text when the user is typing.
+If we request for sensitive content like pin/password etc, its not a good approach to show the text while user is typing
+* So the shell gives an option of hiding text when the user is typing.
 This can be achieved by adding a _**-s**_ option to read command

 ![Alt text](shots/32.PNG)